|Sgt. Alva J. Chapman

 When liberation came, the POWs thought about taking to the hills.
 They decided that this was not a good or safe plan, so they remained in the camp until liberated by American forces.

 After he was liberated, Sgt.
 Alva J. Chapman was returned to the Philippines.
+In September 1945, he boarded the U.S.S.
+Gospar which arrived at San Francisco on October 12th.
 There he was treated to improve his health.
 He was discharged on February 23, 1946.
 He returned to Janesville and worked as an engineer for the Chicago, Milwaukee, St. Paul & Pacific Railroad.
 During this time, he had continued to have bouts of malaria.

 On September 4, 1947, Alva married Betty Jane Kolbs in Oregon, Illinois.
-He and his wife resided in Janesville and raised four children there.
+He and his wife resided in Janesville and raised four children.

-Alva Chapman died of a stroke on August 7, 1976.
-He was buried in Block 293, Lot 2, Grave 4 at Oak Hill Cemetery in Janesville.
+Alva Chapman died of a stroke on August 7, 1976, and was buried in Block 293, Lot 2, Grave 4 at Oak Hill Cemetery in Janesville.

 Return to A Company